-Only eight recipes in Jefferson's own hand have survived; Mrs. Kimball includes these (altered for modern cooks), plus his list of appropriate entrees, on pages 29-38.
-It should be noted that Mrs. Kimball has altered the wording of most of the recipes to accommodate them to twentieth-century practices.
+Only a few recipes in Jefferson's own hand have survived; Kimball includes eight of these (altered for modern cooks), plus his list of appropriate entrees, on pages 29-38.
+It should be noted that Kimball has altered the wording of most of the recipes to accommodate them to twentieth-century practices.

 On pages 41-117 of Kimball's book are a number of recipes taken from a manuscript cookbook in the hand of Jefferson's granddaughter, Virginia Randolph Trist (1801-1882).
 No original Monticello cookbook survives, but some of Jefferson's granddaughters apparently copied from a lost original.
 Virginia's manuscript is the most complete to survive, but it too seems to be missing some of its parts, as certain food types -- like vegetables and breads -- are underrepresented.

 Kimball has included many post-Jefferson recipes from the Trist manuscript along with those of the Monticello period.
 If historical accuracy is desired, ONLY the recipes with the following attributions should be used:

 Mary Randolph.
 Martha's sister-in-law and author of a cookbook, The Virginia Housewife (1824).
 There was much contact between the Monticello family and Mrs. Randolph (in Richmond) in the ten years before Jefferson's death.